therohanrathee/therohanrathee.github.io/index.md

 *Stay tuned on [Discord](https://discord.gg/JwDdBP3mdx) for updates, and may the code-breaking force be with you!* 🔒🔓

+# Digital Detective Cryptic Hunt Rules

+🔍 **Rule 1: Fair Play and Sportsmanship**
+- Play fair and encourage sportsmanship.
+Cheating or unfair practices will not be tolerated.

+🚫 **Rule 2: Spoiler-Free Zone**
+- Keep the game enjoyable for everyone by refraining from sharing spoilers or direct answers in public channels.

+🤝 **Rule 3: Team Collaboration**
+- Teams are encouraged!
+Work together, share ideas, and collaborate to crack the puzzles.
+But remember, there can only be one winning team.

+⏰ **Rule 4: Time Limit**
+- The hunt has a designated start and end time.
+Make sure to submit your final answers within the specified timeframe.

+💬 **Rule 5: Communication Channels**
+- Use the designated channels for specific purposes (e.g., #general for announcements, #puzzle-1 for the first puzzle).
+Keep discussions relevant to the hunt.

+🤔 **Rule 6: Hint Requests**
+- If you're stuck, feel free to ask for hints in the designated hint channel.
+Moderators will provide subtle nudges to help you along.

+🏆 **Rule 7: Prizes**
+- Prizes will be awarded to the winning team.
+Details about prizes will be announced before or during the event.

+📸 **Rule 8: Respect Privacy**
+- Avoid sharing personal information of participants or making the hunt about real individuals.
+Keep the focus on the game.

+❓ **Rule 9: Questions and Concerns**
+- If you have any questions or encounter issues, reach out to the moderators in the #queries channel.

+👥 **Rule 10: Team Size**
+- Team sizes are be limited.
+Maximum of 2 Participants are allowed per Team

+📢 **Rule 11: Updates**
+- Stay tuned for announcements and updates.
+These may include additional hints, changes in schedule, or important information.

+🎉 **Rule 12: Have Fun!**
+- Most importantly, have fun!
+Enjoy the challenges, celebrate your victories, and embrace the thrill of the Digital Detective Cryptic Hunt.

+Good luck, and may the best detective team emerge victorious!

 ## Point System

 | Task                | Points |